alonisser/penguin2017_testing_talk/presentation.md

 # Functional testing patterns: Globals

+Ever exprienced a test failing between 12:00 - 02:00?

+--

-Globals are also collaborators that you might want to control
+Globals are also collaborators that you might need to control.
+For example:

 * Time